jaitosribhowmik14/daily-reflection-tree/README.md

 # Core Philosophy

-This project was designed according to DeepThought’s emphasis on:
+This project was designed with emphasis on:

 ### Determinism over generative AI
 - No LLM at runtime